Power: the right size, not the biggest

 • Heaviest units are 20+ lb

-Large capacity power station with solar panel connected.
+Large portable power station with solar charging option.

 Tier 3 · Best for long outages